swainechen/chenlab-training/sysadmin/bioinformatics.md

 ```

 #### [Kingfisher](https://github.com/wwood/kingfisher-download)
-**Note: this seems to be changing quite a bit in terms of install and syntax.
-ENA also seems to be having some issues with ASCP transfers as well.
-Other options include [ENA's own tool](https://github.com/enasequence/ena-ftp-downloader) or prefetch + fasterq-dump from NCBI's [SRA Tools](#sra-tools)**
+**Note: this seems to be changing quite a bit in terms of install and syntax, as is the organization of the public repositories.
+Other options include [ENA's own tool](https://github.com/enasequence/ena-ftp-downloader) or prefetch + fasterq-dump from NCBI's [SRA Tools](#sra-tools).
+A good place to check for other options is https://www.biostars.org/p/9493498/**
-**As of April 2022 the following doesn't work**

 This is a convenient tool for downloading public data sets, such as from GenBank or ENA.
 Again, the setup is pretty simple so I've done it without conda.